L. Francis Herreshoff: Publications

 His books include The Common Sense of Yacht Design, The Compleat Cruiser, Capt.
 Nat Herreshoff: The Wizard of Bristol, The Writings of L. Francis Herreshoff, Sensible Cruising Designs and An L. Francis Herreshoff Reader.
+The Common Sense of Yacht Design, published in 1947, became a seminal work in yacht design literature and continues to be highly regarded by both designers and enthusiasts.

 He published numerous magazine articles, notably the 'How To Build' series in the magazine The Rudder.
 Herreshoff's success as an author is especially impressive in one sense; his dyslexia had led his father to shunt him into agricultural school.